 Assessment summaries are not available for some sources.
-This is because: ☐ The Assessment has not been completed.
-Contact the local DDW district office or the water system to find out who
+This is because:

-☐ The Assessment has not been completed.
+[] The Assessment has not been completed.
 Contact the local DDW district office or the water system to find out when the Assessment is scheduled to be done.

 ☐ The source is not active.
 It may be out of service, or new and not yet in service.